In the first phase of vehicle electrification, the focus was on acceleration and speed. Nowadays,…

 If you’re familiar with electric motors, you’ve probably noticed that not all axial flux motors are the same.
-Magnax have opted for a single-stator double-rotor (SSDR) configuration, while other axial flux motor developers use a double-stator single-rotor (DSSR) disc-type structure.
+Traxial opted for a single-stator double-rotor (SSDR) configuration, while other axial flux motor developers use a double-stator single-rotor (DSSR) disc-type structure.
 Maybe you’ve even read about a double-stator triple-rotor set-up?

 Outrunner vs inrunner